Skip links

 Improving outcomes for Koorie kids

-Janet says “We’ve done a lot in the last 4 or 5 years and I think that’s mainly due to the Stronger Smarter Leadership Program”.
+Janet says, “We’ve done a lot in the last 4 or 5 years and I think that’s mainly due to the Stronger Smarter Leadership Program”.
 They continue with the rituals across the school that they established for check ins and check outs in every classroom.
 Janet says this has helped to change the school culture.
 They are still meeting the high expectations they set for attendance and academic outcomes as part of the Next Steps Initiative.
 With a third of the staff trained in the Stronger Smarter approach, Janet says this perspective has filtered throughout the school.
 “We’ve got a third of the staff saying we need to lift our expectations … and it’s had a real effect on the number of behaviour incidents across the school, not just Koorie kids,” she says.

 Janet has met one-on-one with her teachers to discuss what they know about their kids and the routines they have in place.
 She says it is the classroom teacher who needs to build relationships with parents.
 Personal Learning Plans (PLPs) help in developing these relationships, and the school places an emphasis on making sure they meet individually with all parents, releasing staff to meet in a park or at home if the parents can’t get into the school.
 “Because we’ve started to put more emphasis on building High-Expectations Relationships here, there are more Koorie parents who will come into the school for different occasions”, Janet says.
 “For assembly the other week we had four Koorie parents come in because their child got a student of the week award.”